r09491/solar_checker/README.md

 ## Setup Tuya for your Smartplug

 Install the 'tinytuya' package and run the magic 'python3 -m tinytuya scan'.
-Follow the interesting instructions in the repository!
+Follow the interesting instructions in that repository!

 These will produce some json file to be used to setup the config file '.poortuya'.
+There is a tepmplate in the directory 'poortuya'.

-Ensure you have a proper '.poortuya' in your home directory!
+Ensure you have a proper '.poortuya' is in your home directory!

 ---